Welcome to our landing page for engineers, with information about professional licensure and the process for earning the

 Many professional engineers find that their careers require them to be licensed in more than one state.
 To do this, a P.E. must apply for comity licensure in additional states.
 NCEES Records is a service designed for engineers seeking comity licensure.Read more about NCEES Records, and learn how to establish a record.

-Visit our exams section for information about the two-part exam component of engineering licensure, including detailed exam specifications and policies.
+Visit our exams section for information about the exam components of engineering licensure, including detailed exam specifications and policies.

-For those who have registered for an exam, NCEES offers study materials featuring items retired from its actual exam banks (with solutions).
-These study materials are designed to provide an idea of the types of material you can expect on exam day.
+For those who have registered for an exam, NCEES offers exam preparation materials designed to familiarize candidates with the material they can expect on exam day.

 Currently, the model for licensure requires candidates for licensure to hold a bachelor’s degree in engineering from an accredited engineering program or its equivalent.

 The body that accredits engineering programs in the United States is ABET, Inc. Visit the ABET website to learn more about the accreditation process and to look up accredited programs.

 Foreign degree evaluations

 Many licensing boards require candidates who have earned engineering degrees outside the United States or from non-ABET accredited domestic programs to demonstrate that their degree is substantially equivalent to an ABET degree.
 Often, this requires a professional evaluation.
 NCEES Credentials Evaluations provides this service to licensing boards and licensure candidates.

 Issues affecting licensure

 Licensure is not a static process.
 To protect the public’s health, safety, and welfare, it adapts to the changing nature of the built environment.
 Every year, NCEES leadership assigns committees and task forces to research various issues affecting licensure and to propose changes to NCEES policy when necessary.
 Then, once a year, the voting members of NCEES—state licensure boards—gather to make policy decisions.